lalabearchu/Patisserie-web-app/README.md

 * Using docgen to generate API docs.

 ### Frontend
-* Using Context API and Reducer for state management.
+* Using Context API and Reducer hooks for state management.
 * Using React Router for routing.
 * Using styled-components to write CSS in TSX files.
 * Search, filter, and sort functionality in products page.